othermod/Raspberry-Pi-Analog-and-Digital-Expander/README.md

 This repository contains the PCB files and software for an atmega-based Analog and Digital I2C expander for the Raspberry Pi.
 The PCB connects to the Raspberry Pi using the CSI camera connector.

 I included two programs for interacting with the Expander:
-- Create a gamepad with up to 3 joysticks and 16 buttons using `gamepad.c`.
+- A gamepad with up to 3 joysticks and 16 buttons called `gamepad.c`.
-- Read and display device data in binary format using `datareader.c`.
+- A simple program that will read and display device data in binary format called `datareader.c`.

 The Expander provides a computationally efficient way to create inputs for a gamepad.
 The atmega8 constantly scans all 6 analog inputs and 16 digital inputs and handles debouncing.
 The Raspberry Pi can request all of the input data and create game inputs from the data 60 times a second with minimal CPU usage.
 There are many other uses for the device, but it was made with this use in mind.